PCI Accreditation in 2026: What It Means and How to Prepare

 - Monitoring and logging capabilities

-Where do we stand today versus what PCI requires?
+Where do we stand today versus what PCI DSS requires in 2026?

 Typical gaps include: